Product sense interviews are designed to showcase your creativity, empathy, and problem-solving skills during PM interviews.

 Sometimes, you’ll be asked to improve an existing product.

-Questions like “Improve Instagram’s homepage” are similar to “design X” questions.
+Questions like “Improve Instagram’s homepage” are similar to “Design X” questions.

 Consider established users, goals, and market dynamics.
 Keep these in mind, and consider addressing under-served users, supporting new use cases, or adapting a product to open new strategic opportunities.

-Another strategy is to deepen your understanding of psychology.
-Engaging with cognitive biases, behavioural economics, and general psychology literature can help you build user archetypes and empathize with them.
+Engaging with cognitive biases, behavioral economics, and general psychology literature can help you build and empathize with user archetypes.

 If you're building smartphone apps, use as many apps as possible.
 Scrutinize the details and ask questions about design choices.
 When faced with a challenge, draw on your extensive experience, enabling creativity through pattern recognition.